Breakthrough Prostate Cancer Therapy Targets Genes to Delay Progression

 In this clinical trial, olaparib nearly doubled the time patients with MCRPC and genetic mutations had without any disease progression.
 That’s 7.4 months for the patients treated with olaparib who have BRCA1, BRCA2 and ATM mutations, compared to 3.6 months for the control group of patients treated with standard hormone therapy for prostate cancer.
 As soon as men in the control group showed disease progression, they were given the medication.

-Six months after treatment, about 60% of the men receiving olaparib showed no disease progression.
-In the control group, 23% of men showed no disease progression.
+Six months after treatment, about 60 percent of the men receiving olaparib showed no disease progression.
+In the control group, 23 percent of men showed no disease progression.
 After one year, about three times as many men given olaparib showed no disease progression compared to the control group.

 Slowed prostate cancer progression with olaparib occurred regardless of the location of the cancer, prior treatment, if and where the cancer had spread, the patient’s PSA (prostate-specific antigen) level and age.

 Another benefit is pain management.
 “When prostate cancer spreads to the bone, it can cause significant pain.
 When patients received olaparib, they had a longer time before pain occurred or progressed,” says Dr. Hussain.
 “Pain destroys quality of life.”